What Questions do Coaches and Facility Owners Need to Know the Answers To?

 Check out our blog post for more information on how to clean your turf.

 It is recommended that your turf be glued down 100%.
 It can be loose-laid with glued seams but if the temperature varies it can cause the turf to expand and contract which will create bubbles.

 What does Yarn Type refer to?

 “Yarn Type” refers to the type of material used to make the turf.
-Turf is made from 3 types of material that is used to manufacture the finished products.
+Turf is made from 3 types of material that are used to manufacture the finished products.

 Polyethylene (PE) yarn products are generally softer turfs.
 While other turfs are soft as well, our most popular PE products can be more comfortable with skin contact.
-The life expectancy is often slightly less than the PP products but still offer great durability along with being cost effective.
+The life expectancy is often slightly less than the PP products but still offers great durability along with being cost-effective.
 Examples are GT34 and GT48.

 What does Face Weight refer to?

 “Face Weight” refers to the amount of material (yarn) per square yard.
 The more yarn there is per square yard (the higher the face weight), the heavier and more durable the turf will be.
 For example, a 36 oz piece of turf will seem more durable than an 18 oz piece of the same yarn type, because there is more yarn in the same size piece of turf.

 Face weight combined with yarn type will determine how durable your turf will be.